JulienGiguere/homelab/README.md

 # Homelab

-This is my homelab running on a mini PC at home.
+This is my k8s homelab running on a mini PC at home.
 It’s a work in progress as I build and improve it.

 ## Current setup

-- OS: Debian on mini PC
+- OS: Debian

 - K3s Kubernetes cluster